MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 each received frame.

 Using a FIFO for the end pointers is just one possible implementation.
-The purpose of this FIFO is really just to determine the correct control signals, i.e.  "sof" and "eof".
-Therefore, an alternative would be to store these two control signals along the "data" signal in the ring buffer.
+The purpose of this FIFO is really just to determine where one frame ends and a new frame begins.
+Therefore, an alternative would be to store the control signal "last" along the "data" signal in the ring buffer.
 However, you would still need some way to signal that the ring buffer contains a complete and valid frame. because only then may reading from the buffer commence.

 ### Buffer overflow